Breast development can be an exciting and daunting time for pre-teens, teens and their parents.

 Secondly, breasts can grow at different times which means you can be fitted for a bra one day and, within a few weeks, breasts may have grown again.
 Having a non-wired bra gives longer wear time as it means that there will be nothing uncomfortable digging into the breast if your child has a growth spurt.

 Breasts can and will develop in their own time and own way.
-You can never tell how fast the breast will grow, so always check bra cups for breast spillage over the front or the sides of the bra.
+You can never tell how fast the breast will grow, so always check bra cups for breast spillage over the front or the sides of the bra and buy a larger cup size if there is spillage.

 What about older teens?